You are here:

 8. Preventing the abuse in question

-The new duty will commence on 1 July 2017.
-It will only apply to sexual abuse and/or physical abuse of a child that has occurred on or after this date.
+The duty commenced on 1 July 2017.
+It only applies to sexual abuse and/or physical abuse of a child that has occurred on or after this date.

-For other civil claims involving other forms of child abuse, the existing common law will continue to apply.
+For other civil claims involving other forms of child abuse, the pre-existing common law continues to apply.

 10. Further information